 Perfect for: Relaxing in true luxury

-Punta Mita isn't so much a town or city like Sayulita and Puerto Vallarta.
-Punta Mita is a small area home to a couple of ultra-luxurious resorts.
+Punta Mita isn’t so much a town or city like Sayulita and Puerto Vallarta.
+Punta Mita is a small area home to a couple of ultra-luxurious hotels.
 There are quite a few options, but I recommend staying at either the St. Regis Punta Mita and the Four Seasons Punta Mita.

 The St. Regis and Four Seasons are world-renowned for their hospitality and luxurious accommodations, so these properties are like a destination in and of themselves.